stuartshay/nyc-landmarks-vector-db/memory-bank/systemPatterns.md

   - Date of embedding generation
   - Other relevant landmark metadata for filtering

-### 6. Database Abstraction Strategy
+### 6. Database Access Strategy
-- We've implemented a database abstraction layer that supports both direct PostgreSQL connections and the CoreDataStore REST API.
+- We're using the CoreDataStore REST API exclusively as our data source for NYC landmarks information.
-- A configuration toggle (COREDATASTORE_USE_API) determines which data source is used at runtime.
+- The DbClient class provides a unified interface that abstracts away the complexity of the API calls.
-- The DbClient class provides a unified interface that abstracts away the differences between data sources.
+- The CoreDataStore API client provides extensive functionality including access to landmark data, buildings, photos, PLUTO data, etc.
-- The CoreDataStore API client provides extended functionality beyond what's available in the PostgreSQL client.
+- Error handling is implemented at the client level with appropriate logging and fallback mechanisms.
-- Error handling is implemented at both the client level and in the abstraction layer.
+- An MCP server wraps the CoreDataStore API, providing additional tools for interacting with the API directly.

 ### 7. Credential Management
-- All credentials (OpenAI API keys, Azure storage credentials, Postgres credentials, Pinecone API keys, CoreDataStore API keys) will be managed through Google Cloud Secret Store.
+- All credentials (OpenAI API keys, Azure storage credentials, Pinecone API keys, CoreDataStore API keys) will be managed through Google Cloud Secret Store.
 - A secure configuration manager will retrieve and provide credentials to the application components that need them.
 - Development environments will support fallback to environment variables or local files.